José Arturo Rivas: Zacatepec

+Tigres UANL

 Rivas played most of his career with Tigres playing since 2004 to 2018 ending his career at Veracruz in 2018.

 Rivas was born on October 18, 1984, in Coatzacoalcos, Veracruz and at the age of 18 he enrolled with Tigres and from that day on he has never left the institution.
 La Palma Rivas received the opportunity to be registered in the UANL Tigres first team for the 2004 Apertura.
 He has been gaining the trust of the various coaches who have directed him.
 In the 2006 Clausura tournament, he suffered an injury that sidelined him for about a year and a half.
 In the 2011 Apertura he won the first championship of his career in the Mexican First Division with the UANL Tigres.
 Three years later, he won his second title in his career in the 2014 Copa MX Clausura.

 Rivas had his best year in 2015.
 He won the starting role in the Clausura 2015 filling the vacancy left by the injured Juninho. since he took the place his absence was not noticed and he even managed to do better.
 From there he gained the trust of Ricardo Ferretti.
 That same year Rivas decided to study the career of Technical Trainer with the aim of being linked to football for a long time.

-In the 105th minute of the game, he received a red card because of violent conduct and being part of a massive brawl in the Apertura 2016 Liga MX Final vs Club América but his team still ended up winning the final on penalties with Nahuel Guzmán stopping every penalty shot.
+On 25 December 2016, during the second leg of the Apertura 2016 final against Club América, Rivas was involved in a massive on-field brawl at the end of the first half of extra time.
+The altercation ignited near the technical benches after América manager Ricardo La Volpe and Tigres forward André-Pierre Gignac exchanged words, drawing in both squads.
+Rivas was among the most heavily active participants in the physical altercation, which included pushing and shouting.
+Once the fight was broken up, referee Jorge Isaac Rojas showed Rivas a direct red card for violent conduct, alongside América's Paolo Goltz and Ventura Alvarado.
+Despite his ejection, Tigres went on to equalize late and won the championship 3–0 in a penalty shootout.

+Veracruz

+In June 2017, Rivas was loaned to Veracruz for the Apertura 2017 tournament after spending thirteen years with Tigres UANL.
+He made his official debut for the club on 23 July 2017, playing the full 90 minutes in a 2–0 home defeat against Necaxa.
+Throughout his loan spell, Rivas served as a regular starting center-back, making 24 league appearances and helping the team navigate its relegation battle.
+He remained with Veracruz until the conclusion of his loan agreement in 2018, later returning to Tigres where he transitioned into retirement in June 2019.